SUPPORT THIS INDEPENDENT JOURNALISM

 Zoomars owner Carolyn Franks sought an amendment to her conditional use permit that would have potentially allowed her to keep the structure, but the commission, at the recommendation of city staff, found it did not comply with a provision of the Los Rios Specific Plan, which sets guidelines for allowable uses in the area.

-At the behest of some residents who complained the dinosaur created a “mockery” of the neighborhood’s history, the city issued Franks a notice to remove the structure in June, just a day after she had it installed.
+In June, at the behest of some residents who complained the dinosaur created a “mockery” of the neighborhood’s history, the city issued Franks a notice to remove the structure, just a day after she had it installed.

 The Planning Commission denied Franks’ appeal to keep the dinosaur in August, but in November, the Cultural Heritage Commission narrowly voted 2-1, with commissioners Lorie Porter and Charles Gildea absent, to support Franks’ proposed revisions to her conditional use permit.